louis-heraut/dataverseuR/README.md

 ### API actions
 You can find the entire API documentation [here](https://guides.dataverse.org/en/latest/api/index.html).
 Obviously not all API actions have been convert to R function, only a small subset are in order to simplify global use of the package.
-If you need an other function, take to time to create it and open a pull request or create an issue.\\
+If you need an other function, take to time to create it and open a pull request or create an issue.<br>

-Below is a list of all the possible API actions.\\
+Below is a list of all the possible API actions.<br>

 #### For general API actions
 - `search_datasets` to perform a search on dataverse